-GM Ignition Injuries
+GM Ignition Injuries in New Jersey

-GM Ignition Injury Types
+New Jersey GM Ignition Injury Types

-The defect that causes GM ignition injuries is that of low torque in the ignition cylinder, meaning affected vehicles can accidentally switch from the “Run” position to the “Off” position while in motion on a roadway.
+The defect that causes New Jersey GM ignition injuries is that of low torque in the ignition cylinder, meaning affected vehicles can accidentally switch from the “Run” position to the “Off” position while in motion on a roadway.
 A simple brush or touch of the steering column, the swinging of the key chain from the car’s motion, or a bump in the road is enough to cause this problem.
 When a car loses power, the braking and steering systems are compromised, making a collision likely.
 If a collision does occur, the vehicle’s airbags will not deploy due to the loss of power.
-Without airbags, GM ignition injuries can be severe and even deadly.
+Without airbags, New Jersey GM ignition injuries can be severe and even deadly.

-Whether a head-on, roll-over, or other type of collision, accidents stemming from the GM ignition defect can have very serious repercussions.
+Whether a head-on, roll-over, or other type of collision, New Jersey accidents stemming from the GM ignition defect can have very serious repercussions.
 Head and brain injuries, paralysis, organ damage and internal bleeding, and broken or crushed bones are all examples of GM ignition injuries.
 Lifelong disability, severe pain and suffering, and death are the long term impacts of these GM ignition injuries.

-Who can file a GM Injury Lawsuit?
+Who can file a Toxic GM Injury Lawsuit?

 Persons and family members of persons who suffered a GM ignition injury may be eligible to file a claim against General Motors.
 Click here to learn more.

-General Motors Vehicles Recalled for Ignition Problems
+New Jersey General Motors Vehicles Recalled for Ignition Problems

 - 2005 – 2009 Buick Lacrosse